PabloFernandezMila/Proyecto-Sempai/bookshelf/README.md

 Profile icon will have drop down menu where the user can go to its profile, see library, see wishlist and logout button

+# Header > Greeting

+The greeting component takes the name from the DB and is used on mobile burger and for Profile dropdown

 # Footer

 Footer has the social media links buttons and copyright text